Last updated on April 8th, 2022

 - Raised, loose or uneven paving slabs.

-  - Potholes and sinkholes.
+- Potholes and sinkholes in pathways.

 - Damaged street furniture (signs, posts, manhole/drain covers etc).

 Part of the claims process will involve proving the local authority/council hadn’t repaired the pavement defect in a timely manner.
 To help prove this, you could ask local residents or businesses if they are aware of the defect.